 Where to Get Married at the Ko Olina Lagoons

-On any given day, if you sit at the Ko Olina Lagoon for a couple of hours, you are bound to see a newly married couple and the few people that also attended.
+On any given day, if you sit at the Ko Olina Lagoon for a couple of hours, you are bound to see a newly married couple and the very small bridal party that also attended the ceremony.
+So I couldn’t have this ultimate guide to the Ko Olina Lagoons without a section on where to get married.

 Ko Olina Chapel Place of Joy (Lagoon 1)